Neck pain can make even the simplest tasks feel difficult — from turning your head while driving to sitting comfortably at your desk.

 - Setting up your desk and chair properly for your height

-Speak to your physical therapist for more tips on how to set up your work station.
+Speak to your physical therapist for more tips on how to set up your workstation.

-Exercise
+3. Exercise

 Not only does exercise help prevent cervical radiculopathy, but it can also help you maintain a healthy weight and overall health.